EchoMAV/docs/docs/compile_l4t.md

 ## Instructions for customizing the device tree and compiling the kernel for the Xavier NX on EchoPilot AI

 When a Jetson Xavier NX module is included with an EchoPilot AI purchase, it is flashed with a custom Linux for Tegra (L4T) image which includes support for the hardware configuration of the EchoPilot AI.
-The EchoPilot AI hardware provides provides nearly identical features of the Nvidia development kit board (PIf you wish to build/update the kernel for use with the EchoPilot AI, the instructions below will provide the information and files you need to ensure your custom image remains fully compatible with the EchoPilot AI hardware.
+The EchoPilot AI hardware provides provides nearly identical features of the Nvidia development kit board.
+If you wish to build/update the kernel for use with the EchoPilot AI, the instructions below will provide the information and files you need to ensure your custom image remains fully compatible with the EchoPilot AI hardware.
 When compared to a standard Nvidia development carrier board, the primary difference in the EchoPilot AI hardware are:

 1. The EchoPilot AI does not have an I2C HDMI controller